ironSource/parquetjs/README.md

 Optional Fields
 ---------------

-By default, all fields all required to be present in each row.
+By default, all fields are required to be present in each row.
 You can also mark a field as 'optional' which will let you store rows with that field missing:

 ``` js